tira-io/tira/documentation/participants/participate.rst

             (e.g., to avoid that future models profit from the author's analysis of the dataset).
         (2) The result is not verifiable -- the organizer can not ensure that your model actually produced the runfile.

-    .. tab-item:: Docker Submission
-        :sync: docker-submission

-        .. todo:: TODO

-    .. tab-item:: Code Submission
-        :sync: code-submission

-        The code submission is the simplest (recommended) form of submitting.

-        .. todo:: TODO

-.. hint:: If you want to use the simplest type of submission, we recommend a **Code Submission**.
-Note however, that the
+.. hint:: If you want to use the simplest type of submission, we recommend a **Code Submission** as this works with Github Actions or other CI/CD automations.
-    Code Submission requires some access to your GitHub Account to perform all the setup steps for you.
-Submissions via uploads are generally discouraged since they can not be verified.
-Such that we *highly recommend*, you either go for a **Code Submission** or a **Docker Submission**.

 .. _SubmitSubmission: